 o) accessing SNPN services using non-3GPP access is not supported, except when accessing SNPN services via a PLMN using 3GPP access as specified in item h;

-p) when registering or registered to an SNPN, the UE shall only consider a 5G-GUTI previously assigned by the same SNPN as a valid 5G-GUTI; and
+p) when registering or registered to an SNPN, the UE shall handle the 5GS mobile identity as described in subclause 5.5.1.2.2. and

 q) when registering or registered to an SNPN, the UE shall only consider a last visited registered TAI visited in the same SNPN as an available last visited registered TAI.